m3steele/xm-labs-PostMan-APIs/README.md

 # xMatters REST API's for Postman
-This repository provides you with a Postman collection that contains all xMatters Rest API end points as of May 9 / 2019.
+This repository provides you with a Postman collection that contains all xMatters Rest API end points as of Feb 17 / 2020.
 It also includes Postman Runners that allow you to chain API requests together to do cool things.

-* 299 xMatters API requests.
+* 358 xMatters API requests.
 * JavaScript and JSON payloads for each API.
 * Runner Collections to automate processes that require multiple API request.
 * Build your own custom Runners to string together multiple API requests.